cnosdb/docs/docs/deploy/separation_mod.md

       ```Rust
       pub enum ConsistencyLevel {
-          /// allows for hinted handoff， potentially no write happened yet.
+          /// allows for hinted handoff,  potentially no write happened yet.
-          Any，
+          Any,
           /// at least one data node acknowledged a write/read.
-          One，
+          One,
           /// a quorum of data nodes to acknowledge a write/read.
-          Quorum，
+          Quorum,
           /// requires all data nodes to acknowledge a write/read.
-          All，
+          All,
           }
       ```
     - Hinted handoff